dnebauer/dotfiles-zsh/README.md

 vcsh-zsh
 ========

-Zsh configuration in a vcsh repository.
+Personal zsh configuration in a vcsh repository.